Skip to main content

 For years, we used the "chaos" of our lives as an excuse to drink.
 If we weren't dealing with a crisis, we were creating one.
 Why?
 Because as long as there was a fire to put out, we didn't have to look at ourselves.
 We were comfortable in the storm.

 When the storm finally passed in early sobriety, we found ourselves sitting in a clean apartment at 7:00 PM on a Tuesday with absolutely nothing to do.
 For the alcoholic, this "quiet" feels like an emergency.
 We felt our skin crawl.
-We felt an impending sense of doom.
 The silence wasn't peaceful; it was a mirror reflecting back everything we had been running from.

 THE MOMENT: The Urge to Break Something

-Many of us hit a "Moment" a few weeks in where the quiet became unbearable.
-We found ourselves wanting to start a fight with a loved one or "accidentally" skip a meeting just to feel some friction again.
+Many of us hit a "Moment" where the quiet became unbearable.
+We found ourselves wanting to start a fight or "accidentally" skip a meeting just to feel some friction again.
 The mental obsession told us that the only way to feel "normal" was to return to the noise—or to drown the silence with a drink.

 We realized that we weren't just addicted to alcohol; we were addicted to the distraction.
 We had to admit that we were terrified of our own company.